-The purpose of an administrative Phase II supplement is to improve the diversity of the research workforce by recruiting and supporting undergraduate and graduate students from groups that have been shown to be underrepresented in federal SBIR/STTR research programs.
+The purpose of a Phase II diversity supplement is to improve the diversity of the research workforce by recruiting and supporting undergraduate and graduate students from groups that have been shown to be underrepresented in the U.S. science and engineering workforce.

-Fostering diversity by encouraging the participation of individuals from nationally underrepresented groups in the scientific research workforce is a longstanding interest of Congress, and a key component of the DOE SBIR/STTR outreach strategy to identify, develop, support, and maintain the quality of its scientific workforce.
-Similarly, fostering and encouraging participation by women and socially and economically disadvantaged individuals are equally critical to the success of the SBIR and STTR programs.
+Fostering diversity by encouraging the participation of individuals from nationally underrepresented groups in the scientific and engineering research workforce is a longstanding interest of Congress, and a key component of the DOE SBIR/STTR outreach strategy to identify, develop, support, and maintain the quality of its scientific and engineering workforce.
+Similarly, fostering and encouraging participation by women, socially and economically disadvantaged individuals, and other individuals in nationally underrepresented groups in the science and engineering workforce are equally critical to the success of the SBIR and STTR programs.
 Scientists, engineers, and entrepreneurs from underrepresented backgrounds and life experiences bring different perspectives, creativity, and individual enterprise to address complex scientific problems.

-This administrative supplement is designed to provide support for research and entrepreneurial experiences for individuals from the identified groups throughout the continuum from undergraduate to the graduate level.
-Continuation of this program in the future will depend on evaluation of the career outcomes of the supported individuals as well as continuing assessments of the diversity of the small business programs by the U. S. Small Business Administration and the National Academies.
+This diversity supplement is designed to provide support for research and entrepreneurial experiences for candidates whose participation will diversify the SBIR/STTR program throughout the continuum from undergraduate to the graduate level.
+Continuation of this program in the future will depend on evaluation of the career outcomes of the supported individuals as well as continuing assessments of the diversity of the small business programs by the U.S. Small Business Administration and the National Academies.